-Here are the details on how to make the book display rack I’ve been showing you on my Instagram account.
-I’ve designed this to hold 4 copies of my book The Wicked Wolves of Windsor and other Fairytales (which is a 5 x 8 inch book, at about 258 pages thick).
+Here are the details on how to make the book display rack, part of my booth/table display for future public appearances such as public speaking, booths at conventions, and author book signing tables.
+I’ve designed this to hold four copies of my book The Wicked Wolves of Windsor and other Fairytales (which is a 5×8-inch book, at about 258 pages thick).

-If your book is larger you may need to adjust the scale of the shelf size, although I do think this will fit a 6 x 9 book.
+If your book is larger, you may need to adjust the scale of the shelf size, although I do think this will fit a 6 x 9 book.
 I designed the size to showcase my book cover title on both levels, and for my author’s name on the front bottom shelf to be clearly visible.

 SUPPLY LIST: